dengste/org-caldav/README.md

 #### Storage of sync information and sync from different computers

-The current sync state is stored in a file org-caldav-SOMEID.el in the ~/.emacs.d directory.
-You can change the location through the variable org-caldav-save-directory.
+The current sync state is stored in a file `org-caldav-SOMEID.el` in the ~/.emacs.d directory.
+You can change the location through the variable `org-caldav-save-directory`.
 SOMEID directly depends on the calendar id (it's a snipped MD5).

 If you sync your Org files across different machines and want to use org-caldav on all of them, don't forget to sync the org sync state, too.
-Probably your best bet is to set org-caldav-save-directory to the path you have your Org files in, so that it gets copied alongside with them.
+Probably your best bet is to set `org-caldav-save-directory` to the path you have your Org files in, so that it gets copied alongside with them.